Can Weather Changes Cause a Migraine?

 Similarly, another study found that weather change was associated with migraine headache development in 18 of 28 (64 percent) patients, 14 of whom reported low barometric pressure to be a cause of headache.
 3 On the other hand, in a comprehensive diary study analyzing 20,553 patient days recorded by 238 patients with migraine, the researchers were unable to show any major connection between weather conditions and migraine occurrence.
 4

 So what can we make of these inconclusive study findings?
 Does it mean that migraine suffers who believe weather may be causing their migraine attacks are mistaken?
 Not necessarily.
-As Dr. Keri Peterson says in the video below: “It’s important to understand that triggers vary from person to person, and exposure to only one won’t necessarily lead to a migraine.
-Usually it takes a combination of factors to bring about an attack.”
+Migraine triggers vary from person to person, and a single trigger won’t necessarily cause a migraine every single time you’re exposed to it.5 A combination of migraine triggers may be more likely to bring on an attack.6

 1. Robbins L. Precipitating factors in migraine: a retrospective review of 494 patients.
 Headache.
 1994 Apr;34(4):214-6.
 PubMed PMID: 8014037. http://www.ncbi.nlm.nih.gov/pubmed/8014037